johnmutuma5/WeConnect/APIBlueprint/blueprint.md

 ### Business Registration Info
 - name: Andela Kenya (string, required) - The name of the business
 - owner: Alice Doe (string, optional) - The owner of the business
-- location: TRM, Thika Road (string, required) - The location of the business
+- location: TRM, Thika Road, Nairobi (string, required) - The location of the business
 - mobile: 2547000200 (string, required) - The contact of the business
-- category: textile (string, required) - The sector of the business
+- category: Technology (string, required) - The sector of the business

 ### Business Info(Business Registration Info)
 - id: 1000 (number) - The formatted `id` of the business.